 The leveling feet are pretty basic.

-All things considered, if you’ve got the option of wall mounting your cabinets, I highly recommend it.
+If you’ve got the option of wall mounting your cabinets, I highly recommend it.

 - Full-width adjustable shelf and open bottom shelf for storage versatility